Are Your Sites and Applications Protected by Passwords Only?

 Login Protect is provided with all Incapsula plans.
 The number of users and the verification methods vary, depending on the account’s plan.

 Chances are you already use 2FA, either for your Gmail, Twitter or online banking account.
 But what about your own web properties?
-With Incapsula’s new Login Protect you can activate 2FA in a single click with zero integration or coding.
+With the new Incapsula Login Protect you can activate 2FA in a single click with zero integration or coding.

 The core benefits of Login Protect are: